Olduvai Gorge: the “Cradle of Mankind”

-This is a three-part film released in 2003 in which the viewer is taken through millions of years from early hominids to Homo sapiens.
+This is a three-part film released in 2003 in which the viewer is taken through millions of years of history from the early hominids to Homo sapiens.
 It rates pretty high on IMDb: the score is 7.2, which is well-deserved.
 Scientists, including the discoverers of the famous Lucy, were involved in writing the script.
 Although, according to anthropologists, it is still not without bloopers.

 The action begins in East Africa at a time when the ancestors of man were mastering bipedalism.
 The Olduvai region and the vast savannahs surrounding it can be seen in the first two episodes.
 The viewers follow the lives of Australopithecus and Orrorin, Habilis and Ergaster, as well as extinct animals and other inhabitants of ancient Africa.
-One can see the tragic death of Lucy, the habilis' mastery of primary stone-working techniques, the more advanced ergasters, and the actively traveling erectus settling the neighbouring continent.
+One can see the tragic death of Lucy, the habilis' mastery of primary stone-working techniques, the more advanced ergasters, and the actively traveling erectus settling the neighboring continent.

 Walking with Cavemen

 In the same year, 2003, BBC released a four-part popular-science film as a spin-off of the project about dinosaurs.
 Its main characters were hominids, from the Afar australopithecines to the first sapiens.
 On IMDb, this mini-series is rated even higher than its predecessor, the score is 7.6, and the scientists gave an even better review of the film.
 In addition, the narration is approached originally: the narrator, the famous scientist Robert Winston, appears in the frame and even interacts with the characters, thus fully justifying the title.